angular/angular-ja/aio-ja/content/guide/service-worker-communications.md

 <div class="alert is-important">

-In order to avoid negatively affecting the initial rendering of the page, `ServiceWorkerModule` waits for up to 30 seconds by default for the app to stabilize, before registering the ServiceWorker script.
+In order to avoid negatively affecting the initial rendering of the page, `ServiceWorkerModule` waits for up to 30 seconds by default for the app to stabilize, before registering the Service Worker script.
-Constantly polling for updates, for example, with [setInterval()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) or RxJS' [interval()](https://rxjs.dev/api/index/function/interval), will prevent the app from stabilizing and the ServiceWorker script will not be registered with the browser until the 30 seconds upper limit is reached.
+Constantly polling for updates, for example, with [setInterval()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) or RxJS' [interval()](https://rxjs.dev/api/index/function/interval), will prevent the app from stabilizing and the Service Worker script will not be registered with the browser until the 30 seconds upper limit is reached.

 Note that this is true for any kind of polling done by your application.
 Check the {@link ApplicationRef#isStable isStable} documentation for more information.

 You can avoid that delay by waiting for the app to stabilize first, before starting to poll for updates, as shown in the example above.
-Alternatively, you might want to define a different {@link SwRegistrationOptions#registrationStrategy registration strategy} for the ServiceWorker.
+Alternatively, you might want to define a different {@link SwRegistrationOptions#registrationStrategy registration strategy} for the Service Worker.

 </div>